qbic/cyb-engine/README.md

 python tools/scripts/setup.py
 ```

-2. Build the project by openging the project with Visual Studio and pressing build.
+2. Build the project by opening the project with Visual Studio and pressing build.
 Or on Linux:
 > [!NOTE]
 > cyb-engine does currently NOT build on Linux.